y-scope/clp-ffi-js/README.md

 clp-ffi-js a JavaScript FFI library for [CLP].
 It currently supports decoding log events from CLP IR streams.
-Other CLP features are being added iteratively.
+Other CLP features are being added incrementally.

 You can use GitHub issues to [request features][feature-req] or [report bugs][bug-report].

 # Building

 ## Requirements
-* CMake 3.16.3 or higher
+* CMake 3.16 or higher
 * GNU Make
 * Python 3
 * [Task]